canonical/snapcraft/docs/channels.rst

 **stable**
     For the vast majority of users running on production environments.

-    Releases at this risk level are as stable as they will ever get, according to the project's standards.
+    Releases at this risk-level are as stable as they will ever get, according to the project's standards.
 Important software will only reach this stage once it is ready for production use and may be used in products.
 There is an implied promise to avoid any changes that would disrupt those usages.